ChanthMiao/ghc-wiki-mirror/split-base.md

   but since `System.IO` is defined in base it cannot depend on e.g. bytestring and thus we cannot write these functions.
 At the moment we have to use `String` for all I/O which is both slow, due to its cache-inefficient nature, and incorrect, as `String` is not a representation of a sequence of bytes (but rather a sequence of Unicode code points).

 - The I/O manager currently has a copy of IntMap inside its implementation because base cannot use containers.
 Why?
-Becuase `containers` depends on `base`, so `base` can't depend on `containers`.
+Because `containers` depends on `base`, so `base` can't depend on `containers`.
 Splitting base would let us get rid of this code duplication.
 For example:

   - `base-pure` doesn't need `containers`
   - `containers` depends on `base-pure`